 Aspiring lawyers who dream of six-figure salaries in their first legal jobs should know that attending a prestigious law school increases the odds of achieving that career goal.

-Prospective law school students will need to keep in mind that these salary figures are from before the coronavirus pandemic and its related economic crisis.
+Prospective law school students should keep in mind that these salary figures may have been negatively affected by the coronavirus pandemic and its related economic crisis.

-A recent employment and salary report from the National Association for Law Placement, known as NALP, revealed that the J.D. class of 2019 had an overall employment rate of 90.3% — the highest rate recorded since 2007, a year whose final month marked the beginning of the Great Recession.
+An employment and salary report from the National Association for Law Placement, NALP, revealed that the J.D. class of 2020 had an overall employment rate of 88.4% — nearly two percentage points lower than the prior year’s class.

 Starting Salaries for Law School Graduates